NextronSystems/thor-manual/signatures/ioc-types.rst

  - Single IPs
  - IP address ranges in CIDR notation

+These IOCs are applied to:
+ - DNS cache entries
+ - Web page visits and downloads
+ - Firewall rules
+ - Hosts file entries
+ - the connections of examined processes
+ - Auditlog / Journald / Windows Eventlog entries
+ - Log lines

-These IOCs are applied to the connections of examined processes and can optionally be used to search process memory.
+With ``--c2-memory-analysis``, they are also applied to process memory.

 Mutexes or Events
 -----------------

-Mutex or Event IOCs are applied to the processes' handles.
+Mutex or Event IOCs are applied to:

+ - encountered mutexes / events
+ - process handles

 You can decide if you want to set a scope by using ``Global\\`` or ``BaseNamedObjects\\`` as a prefix.
 If you decide to use none, your expression